disha-satpute/MySQL/mysql_info.md

 ```sql
 SELECT column1, column2 FROM table_name;
 ```
-•	With Conditions:
+o	With Conditions:
 ```sql
 SELECT column1, column2 FROM table_name WHERE condition;
 ```
-•	With Sorting:
+o	With Sorting:
 ```sql
 SELECT column1, column2 FROM table_name ORDER BY column1 ASC|DESC;
 ```
-•	With Aggregation:
+o	With Aggregation:
 ```sql
 SELECT COUNT(*), AVG(column_name) FROM table_name;
 ```
-•	With Joins:
+o	With Joins:
 ```sql
 SELECT columns FROM table1 JOIN table2 ON table1.column = table2.column;
 ```
-•	With Grouping:
+o	With Grouping:
 ```sql
 SELECT column_name, COUNT(*) FROM table_name GROUP BY column_name;
 ```
-•	With Subqueries:
+o	With Subqueries:
 ```sql
 SELECT column1 FROM table_name WHERE column2 IN (SELECT column2 FROM another_table);
 ```